project-hadron/discovery-capability/docs/source/intent_actions/index.rst

 -------------------------------

-This class represents feature engineering intent actions that, depending on its application, represent data's statistical and distributive characteristics to provide targeted features of interests.
+This class represents feature engineering intent actions that, depending on its application, represent datas statistical and distributive characteristics to provide targeted features of interests.
 Its focus is around correlate of two value streams to produce a third.

 .. toctree::